The World Architecture Festival Announces Day Two Winners

 Category: Residential

-Winner: Sordo Madaleno Arquitectos - Sweetwater Student Housing, Sweetwater, United States of America
+Winner: Sordo Madaleno Arquitectos - Amelia Tulum

 Highly Commended: Team V Architectuur - HAUT, Amsterdam, Netherlands